 Currently, Marissa is back to her roots in Philadelphia, PA, where she completed the Dorothy Haas Acting Apprenticeship at the Walnut Street Theatre.
 In addition to performing, Marissa has been working as a teaching artist since her return to the area in 2012.
 Some of the companies she teaches for include: Wolf Performing Arts Center, Walnut Street Theatre, People’s Light & Theatre Company, ZoomDance, and more!

 Marissa has also been working as a director and choreographer in the Philly area.
 She is a resident director/choreographer at Friends Select School, has led several productions at Wolf Performing Arts Center, and directs/choreographs for the Walnut Street Theatre’s education program, both for the Touring Outreach Company and the Kids Series productions on the mainstage.
-Most recently, in 2019, Marissa took on a Part Time Lecturer position at Rutgers University - Camden, teaching dance courses, and choreographing their department musical (should live theater resume, fingers crossed)!
+In 2019, Marissa took on a Part Time Lecturer position at Rutgers University - Camden, teaching dance courses, and choreographing their department musical.
+In 2021, Marissa moved to Tempe, AZ to begin her MFA in Directing at Arizona State University.